Let me say this first, because it really matters: procrastination isn’t laziness.

 Procrastination isn’t a character flaw — it’s a coping response.

 When something feels too big, too boring, too complicated, emotionally loaded, or carries a fear of getting it wrong, the brain naturally looks for a way out.
-That “escape” might be distraction, scrolling, tidying, busywork, or switching tasks.
+That “escape” might be distraction, scrolling, tidying, or switching tasks.

 You get a brief sense of relief — but the task hasn’t gone away.
 Often, the pressure just builds.